devney/handler-sslack/README.md

 I couldn't get multi-channel support to work with that one.

 It was easier to write this one in python than to debug that one's ruby.

+The first s in sslack stands for samba, http://samba.tv, my employer who made this possible and necessary.